-Moreover, the island’s most impressive expanse of rice paddies, Jatiluwih, is within a two-kilometre drive from the temple, making popular stopovers on excursions to Bali’s central highlands.
+The island’s most impressive expanse of rice paddies, Jatiluwih, is within a 2-km drive from the temple, making both a popular combination for excursions to Bali’s central highlands.

 - Highlights Of Bali Full-Day Tour

-The main structure of Batukaru Temple features a multitude of shrines with tiered roofs, and the complex is filled with ancient structures heavily covered in green moss.
-The walled compounds contain several shrines, as well as high 'meru' towers, and 'bale' pavilions with unmistakably ancient Balinese features, such as the dark grass roofs and intricate wall carvings.
+The main structure of Batukaru Temple features a multitude of shrines with tiered roofs and the complex is filled with ancient structures heavily covered in green moss.
+The walled compounds contain several shrines, as well as high 'meru' towers, together with bale pavilions with unmistakably ancient Balinese features such as the dark grass roofs and intricate wall carvings.

 There are different courtyards inside the complex, sparsely positioned and on different elevations, connected through a series of flowering gardens and statue-lined steps.
 Within the main temple courtyard there is a freshwater spring that serves as the holy water source for prayers and ceremonies.
 Another separate spring serves cleansing and purification rituals.